evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Side-by-side Reports

-You can generate similar Report as before but with two datasets.
+You can generate similar Reports as before but with two datasets.
 This lets you visualize the distributions side by side.

 For simplicity, let's take the first 100 rows as "reference" and the next 100 as "current".
 You can combine text evals and metadata summary.